Stoxum/casinocoin-dev-portal/content/tutorial-paychan.md

         }]
     }

-When the transaction has been included in a validated ledger, you can look at the metadata of the transaction to confirm that it deleted the channel and returned the CSC to the sender.
+When the transaction has been included in a validated ledger, you can look at the metadata of the transaction to confirm that it deleted the channel and returned the STM to the sender.

-Example response from using the [`tx` command](reference-casinocoind.html#tx) to look up the transaction from this step:
+Example response from using the [`tx` command](reference-stoxumd.html#tx) to look up the transaction from this step:

     {
         "result": {